endoflife-date/endoflife.date/CONTRIBUTING.md

     # Optional field, not displayed anywhere by default.
 Can be used as __CODENAME__ in the releaseLabel and changelogTemplate
     # Also returned as-as in the API.
     codename: firebolt
-    # Optional.
-You can overwrite the `auto` key if this release was published on a different repository
-    # Or doesn't have public sources for eg.
-    auto: false

 # Set an icon for the product from https://simpleicons.org/
 # If the icon is not available on simpleicons, set it to "NA"